StochLab/SlopedTerrainLinearPolicy/README.md

 **Note:** The initial policies are by default saved in the *initial_policies* folder.

 ### To train the linear policy with ARS
-This is where the ARS trainining starts,with the initial polciy trainied in the previous step.
+This is where the ARS trainiing starts, with the initial policy trained in the previous step.

         python trainStoch2_policy.py

 The above command starts the training for Stoch2 in the default settings and by far the best observed hyperparameters.
-However, the following parameters can also be customized in the training as desired by the user.The policies for Laikago and HyQ could be trained similarly by running the scripts *trainLaikago_policy.py* and *trainHyQ_policy.py* respectively.
+However, the following parameters can also be customized in the training as desired by the user.
+The policies for Laikago and HyQ could be trained similarly by running the scripts *trainLaikago_policy.py* and *trainHyQ_policy.py* respectively.

 | Parameter     |About        |  type |
 |:-------------:|:-------------:| -----:|